Brad Hoylman-Sigal: 2013–2019

-2020–present
+2020–2025

 In March 2021, Governor Andrew Cuomo signed a bill, sponsored by Hoylman-Sigal, to repeal New York's ban on paid gestational surrogacy.
 Assemblywoman Amy Paulin introduced the bill in 2012.
 As of the bill's passage, only two other states (Louisiana and Michigan) retained laws explicitly banning paid surrogacy.

-In June, the New York Senate passed the Adult Survivors Act (ASA), which was sponsored by Hoylman-Sigal and Assemblymember Linda Rosenthal.
+In June 2021, the New York Senate passed the Adult Survivors Act (ASA), which was sponsored by Hoylman-Sigal and Assemblymember Linda Rosenthal.
 The bill failed to pass the Assembly in 2021.
 However, Rosenthal and Hoylman-Sigal introduced the ASA again the following year.
 This time, the legislation was enacted: it unanimously passed the Senate in April 2022, passed the Assembly on a 140-3 vote in May 2022, and was signed into law by Governor Kathy Hochul.
 The bill established a one-year "lookback period" that allowed adult victims of sex abuse or sex crimes to bring civil lawsuits that were previously barred due to the statute of limitations.
 He is endorsed by the Working Families Party.
 The same month, Hoylman-Sigal was defeated in the Democratic primary election for Manhattan Borough President by Mark Levine.
 This was the first year that ranked-choice voting was implemented for most New York City election and primary contests.

-In September, Hoylman-Sigal asked U.S. Senator Maria Cantwell, the chair of the Senate Commerce Committee, engage in oversight of the United States Center for SafeSport, and step in to ensure that SafeSport is adequately conducting investigations.
+In September, Hoylman-Sigal asked U.S. Senator Maria Cantwell, the chair of the Senate Commerce Committee, to engage in oversight of the United States Center for SafeSport, and to step in to ensure that SafeSport is adequately conducting investigations.
 He referred to what he called SafeSport's failure to carry out impartial and thorough investigations and ensure the safety of athletes it is charged with protecting.
 He highlighted serious outstanding allegations of sexual misconduct, sexual coercion, and other violent behaviors by former friends, peers, and current teammates, and an ongoing investigation, and criticized SafeSport's decision to allow fencer Alen Hadzic to Tokyo as an alternate for the 2021 U.S. Olympic fencing team.